 Today, business is transitioning from one major era, the Age of Mass Markets, to another, which we call the Age of Revolutionary Change.
 The two ages could not be more different, and the transition is as abrupt and disruptive as Noah’s flood.

 Revolution in Business Today

-This introductory chapter focuses on the revolution sweeping through business today, disrupting industries, and creating historical new opportunities for accelerated profitable growth and strategic dominance, along with abrupt catastrophes for those who fail to adapt.
+This introductory chapter focuses on the revolution now sweeping through our economy, disrupting industries, and creating historical new opportunities for accelerated profitable growth and strategic dominance, along with abrupt catastrophes for those who fail to adapt.

-The first section illustrates the broad, quantum nature of the change by offering a synopsis of the changes that are transforming the distribution industry.
-The second section briefly outlines what we call the “profit cycle™” – six essential elements that enable managers to respond to these changes in order to stay on top in their evolving industries.
+The first section of this chapter illustrates the broad, quantum nature of the change by offering, as an example, a synopsis of the changes that are transforming the distribution industry.
+The second section briefly outlines what we call “Managing Profitable Growth” (MPG) – the essential elements and strategies that enable managers to respond to these changes in order to stay on top in their evolving industries.
 The third section describes the quantum changes in business management needed to respond and adapt.
-The fourth section explains briefly the foundation capabilities of what we call “profit-based market segmentation™” (next generation metrics and analytics, which we will explain below) that are essential to develop and manage programs of accelerating profits and renewing change.
+The fourth section explains and illustrates briefly the critical metrics and analytics of what we call “profit resource planning™ (PRP™)”, which we explain below and more fully in Chapter 3, that are essential to develop and manage programs of accelerating profits and renewing change.
 The final section suggests a set of diagnostic questions and progress milestones that will help guide you through the process of managing change.